8 Warm Salad Recipes Under 500 Calories

 Roasted beet and arugula

-This salad is jam-packed with vitamins, minerals, heart-healthy fats and flavor.
-The greens are loaded with vitamin A, which helps promote a healthy immune system and beets, dubbed a superfood, contain manganese, beneficial for bone health and metabolism.
+This salad is packed with vitamins, minerals, heart-healthy fats, and flavor.
+The greens are loaded with vitamin A, which helps promote a healthy immune system and beets, a superfood boasting manganese, which is beneficial for bone health and metabolism.

-Avocado, olive oil and walnuts contain unsaturated fats that help lower bad cholesterol levels.
-High cholesterol can up your risk for heart disease, the leading cause of death among American men and women.
+Avocado, olive oil, and walnuts contain unsaturated fats that help lower levels of LDL (aka "bad" cholesterol).
+High cholesterol can increase your risk for heart disease.

 Dig into this dish for just 405 calories.